+Secondary Objectives:

-type 2, the primary safety events of interest in paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care.
-Secondary Objectives: a) Estimate the incidence rates of clinical endpoints related to immunogenicity, medication errors, the secondary safety events of interest, in paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care. b) Evaluate long-term efficacy by measuring insulin-like growth factor-1 (IGF-1) levels, and height in paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care c) Estimate the hazard ratios of neoplasms, and diabetes mellitus type 2, the primary safety events of interest, between paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care. d) Estimate the hazard ratios of the clinical endpoints related to immunogenicity, the secondary safety events of interest, between paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care.
+- a) Estimate the incidence rates of clinical endpoints related to immunogenicity, medication errors, the secondary safety events of interest, in paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care. - b) Evaluate long-term efficacy by measuring insulin-like growth factor-1 (IGF-1) levels, and height in paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care - c) Estimate the hazard ratios of neoplasms, and diabetes mellitus type 2, the primary safety events of interest, between paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care. - d) Estimate the hazard ratios of the clinical endpoints related to immunogenicity, the secondary safety events of interest, between paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care.

-France, Spain, Sweden, and the UK

-Author Kofi Asomaning, PhD

-Unit Lead, Safety Surveillance
+Countries of study France, Spain, Sweden, and the UK Author Kofi Asomaning, PhD Unit Lead, Safety Surveillance Research Pfizer Inc. 500 Arcola Road Collegeville, PA 19426 USA

-Research

-Pfizer Inc.

-500 Arcola Road

-Collegeville, PA 19426 USA